Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 There’s a 100-night trial, and this is a medium/medium-firm mattress.

-What we liked: As well as being ethically sound, this mattress gives decent value and a responsive design.
+Why is it special?
+As well as being ethically sound, this mattress gives decent value and a responsive design.
 The cotton gives a comfortable layer on top, while coiled springs conform to the shape of your body.

 What could be better: This isn’t the best mattress for people who are looking for something to help them stay cool.
 It can run a little hot.

 The bear hybrid is a very thick and high model of mattress with a 14-inch design, and within this it packs a number of layers including a cooling-gel foam.
 This helps it to stay very cool and means that the bear hybrid is a great choice for hotter climates.